AffiliationProfessor, EMBA Program Director, Hitotsubashi ICS

-Hiroshi Ono received his BE in mechanical engineering from Waseda University, and his MA and PhD in sociology from the University of Chicago.
+Hiroshi Ono received his BE in mechanical engineering from Waseda University and his MA and Ph.D. in sociology from the University of Chicago.
 He was later awarded Docent (equivalent to a second doctoral degree) in economics from the Stockholm School of Economics.
 He writes and speaks extensively on the relationships among motivation, happiness, and productivity in the workplace.
 He has a special interest in the interplay between demographic change and labor market dynamics in Japan.
 His latest research focuses on Japan’s work reform, especially on reducing work hours and increasing labor productivity.

 Professor Ono joined ICS in 2014.
-His broad international experience includes professional and academic positions in the US, Sweden and Japan.
-With a career-long interest and experience in both the academic and business sectors, he integrates theory, evidence and current practice in his research and teaching.
-In parallel with his extensive academic record, Professor Ono’s work has won recognition in business-oriented settings including Best International Paper Award from the Labor and Employment Relations Association and Top 20 Paper Award from the Rosabeth Moss Kanter Award for Excellence in Work-Family Research.
-Currently he serves on the editorial board of Sociology of Education and of Hitotsubashi Journal of Commerce and Management.
+His broad international experience includes professional and academic positions in the U.S., Sweden, and Japan.
+Professor Ono’s work has won recognition in business-oriented settings including Best International Paper Award from the Labor and Employment Relations Association and Top 20 Paper Award from the Rosabeth Moss Kanter Award for Excellence in Work-Family Research.
+Currently, he serves on the editorial board of Sociology of Education and of Hitotsubashi Journal of Commerce and Management.
 He is also an Affiliated Professor of Sociology at Texas A&M University.

-Professor Ono’s research integrates sociology and microeconomics to study career mobility, commitment, compensation and happiness.
-He is particularly interested in how globalization affects organizations and labor market institutions.
-Professor Ono is the author of Redistributing Happiness: How Social Policies Shape Life Satisfaction (with Kristen Schultz Lee, Praeger Publishing, 2016).
-His publications have appeared in the American Sociological Review, Economics of Education Review, Journal of the Japanese and International Economies, Social Forces, Social Science Quarterly, and Social Science Research, among others.
+Professer Ono is a frequent contributor and commentator for Japanese and global news media, both print and broadcast.
+He is the author of Redistributing Happiness: How Social Policies Shape Life Satisfaction (with Kristen Schultz Lee, Praeger Publishing, 2016).
+His work has been published in the American Sociological Review, Asian Business & Management, Economics of Education Review, Social Forces, and Social Science Quarterly, among others.